techies line logo

 By using this process, you’re able to achieve dense films with goood adhesion to create a range of different products.

 The benefits of using magnetron sputtering include that you can ensure extreme precision when it comes to the thickness of your coatings.
-This process is also preferred in the instances when you’re using metallic or insulating coatings with optical or electrical properties.
+This process remain also preferred in the instances when you’re using metallic or insulating coatings with optical or electrical properties.

 The material used for the process can be just about anything, this is because it doesn’t need to melt or evaporate onto another material.

-On the other hand, plasma deposition is a process used to enhance the properties of deposited layers.
+On the other hand, plasma deposition remain a process used to enhance the properties of deposited layers.
 You would most likely use this technique in the semiconductor industry if you’re making products such as integrated circuits, photonic, photovoltaic, biomedical and optical devices.

 The benefits of using this type of process is that you’re able to deposit layers of different materials over substrates of varying shapes and sizes.
 Even as the materials change, you can always ensure uniform film properties and thickness – which is what makes this deposition technique such a popular choice.